 this isn’t chicken, so will you give these a try?

-The burger boys behind Patty & Bun are bringing new vegan goodies to Brighton, partnering with THIS to add plant-based ‘chicken’ nuggets and ‘bacon’ to their menu.
+The burger boys behind Patty & Bun brought new vegan goodies to Brighton earlier this year, partnering with THIS to add plant-based ‘chicken’ nuggets and ‘bacon’ to their menu.
 If you are one for lookie-likey vegan ‘meat’-style products, then these could be for you.
 Plus, they’re the first restaurant in the UK to serve them up.

 As well as being able to order a portion of five (£4.50) or eight (£6.75) THIS isn’t chicken nuggets with ketchup (pictured above), they’ve also created plant-based bacon that has a very similar look, taste and smell as the real McCoy.
 Described by Patty & Bun founder, Joe Grossmann, as “next level”, they will be adding these smokey-flavoured vegan rashers to all their vegan burgers, including their well-known Whoopi Goldburger (pictured), which is a tempeh and mushroom fritter, with bread and butter pickles, diced onion, smoked Gouda cheese, mustard, ketchup, lettuce, lovingly encased in a Bonsoy bun and priced at £8.75.
 It will also be the topping for their new Pamela burger, along with a plant protein patty, spicy mayo, cheddar, pickles, onion, lettuce, tomato, ketchup, Bonsoy bun.
 Hungry yet?
 We certainly are…